 Your personal information for the job application, beyond which would be needed for a job application.

 - Your personal information for the job application, beyond which would be needed for a job application.

 - Money for an application fee.

 - Private information as part of an interview process.
 Though it hardly pertains to the position at hand.

-It could also be another messaging app (Signal, Snapchat, or WhatsApp Messenger) the scammer wants you to use.
+It could also be another messaging app (like Signal) the scammer wants you to use.
 Still, it all boils down to a lack of accountability and the ability to get out without consequence after they have your information (alongside deeply problematic hiring practices, they’ll never hire anyone good at this rate).

 Defense: Don’t let Telegram have anything to do with your job search or application processes.
 And be sure to vet job ads to make sure they are legit.

 One of the more popular crypto scams is the fake cryptocurrency giveaway, which is about what you’d expect it to be.

 The scammer will contact you directly or set up a group saying that you have won or have a chance to win cryptocurrency!